Bandy Creek, Western Australia

 Bandy Creek is a north-eastern suburb of Esperance, a town in south-eastern Western Australia.
 Its local government area is the Shire of Esperance, and it is located 6 km northeast of Esperance's central business district.
+The east and north of Bandy Creek are covered by the Mullet Lake Nature Reserve while, in the south, it borders the Southern Ocean.